 Gearbox is a totally permissionless protocol that relies on its credit accounts.
 They are preset smart contracts for each pool type that bind together lenders and borrowers, curated by individuals known as credit managers.
 The credit accounts hold both the user’s deposited collateral and the borrowed funds.
 Borrowed funds can only be used in whitelisted protocols and/or swapped for specifically allowed tokens to avoid extreme volatility.
 Since users deposited funds can be liquidated by smart contracts at a determined risk level, there is no need for a credit assessment.

 Though Gearbox might appear to be an interesting protocol, it is not the true form of UC lending that can enable loans for everyday life activities such as car loans and mortgages that TradFi currently has a choke-hold on.

 Off-Chain Integration: Teller

 Teller gets its own category since it’s not really in the same ballpark as the others.
-Teller creates standalone products for specific cases that act as marketplaces to connect borrowers and lenders once the proposed borrowers have gone through Teller’s proprietary credit risk algorithms.
-In fact, USDC.homes on Polygon relies on Teller’s credit assessment before funding the loan from TrueFi.
-Teller’s algorithmic credit risk protocol privately and securely computes credit and banking data off-chain to generate individual loan terms for users that are routed on-chain.
+Teller creates standalone products for specific cases that act as marketplaces to connect borrowers and lenders.
+Such products can be accessed once the proposed borrowers have gone through Teller’s proprietary credit risk algorithms.
+In fact, USDC.homes on Polygon relies on Teller’s credit assessment before funding a loan from TrueFi.
+Teller’s algorithmic credit risk protocol computes credit and banking data off-chain privately and securely.
+It is used to generate individual loan terms for users that are routed on-chain.
 Inputs involve collateral provided, risk premium, loan-to-bank balance, loan-to-monthly net income, and loan-to-monthly income.

 Stakers as First-loss: Maple Finance, TrueFi, Goldfinch